mosch/express-http-auth/README.md

 ### Per route authorization

-  You also can use the module as middleware.
+  To obtain a "per route authorization", you can use the module as middleware.
 It's up to you to check the information.

     var private = require('express-http-auth').realm('Private Area');